neilrenicker/my-site/templates/_posts/2013-10-14-alfred-harvest.md

 ![alfred-harvest add note](http://f.cl.ly/items/0P3B0b03102X2M2t153f/harvest-note.gif)

-That's the way you do it!
-I hope you enjoy the workflow as much as I do.
+That's the way you do it.
+I hope you enjoy the workflow as much as I do!
 [Check out the project on Github](https://github.com/neilrenicker/alfred-harvest/), or [head directly to the downloads page](https://github.com/neilrenicker/alfred-harvest/releases).

 [0]: http://www.getharvest.com/
 [1]: http://www.getharvest.com/mac